zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Margo says, “Your friends didn’t go to college and got a job right out of high school,” meaning immediately after they finished hi gh school.
 Aaron says, “That’s right” – that’s correct.
 “There is nothing wrong wi th that,” meaning that’s okay.
 Margo says, “No. There isn’t.”
 She’s agreeing with Aaron that there isn’t anything wrong with getting a job when you graduate from hig h school and not going to college.

 However, she’s also reminding Aaron that in the fut ure he will be better off than his friends.
 He will have a better job than his fri ends because he did wait to get a job and go to college instead.
 Margo says, “Right n ow” – at this moment – “your friends seem to be living the high life.”
 The “high  (high) life” is a relaxed, comfortable, exciting life, spending a lot of money  on your own comfort, your own entertainment, a good life.
 And that’s what Margo i s saying that Aaron’s friends are doing right now.
 “They’re living the high life.
-They don’t have any responsibilities and can blow their paychecks on ha ving fun.”
+They don’t have any responsibilities and can blow their paychecks on having fun.”
 “To blow (blow) your money on something” means to spend it on somet hing that isn’t very important, or to waste your money on something that  isn’t very useful.
 I’m going to go to Vegas and gamble.
 I’m going to go to Las V egas and play cards and gamble a million dollars.
 I’m going to blow a milli on dollars.
 Well, I don’t have a million dollars but it’s just an example.
 “To blow it” means to waste it – to lose it, in this case.

 Margo says that Aaron’s friends can blow their payc hecks on having fun.
 Your “paycheck” is the money you receive for working at your job.
 Margo says, “Once they have a family” – once they get married and hav e children – “their paychecks won’t stretch very far.”
 “To not stretch (stretch) very far” means they won’t be able to pay for everything they want and need becau se they won’t have enough money.
 So, if you only have to worry about yourself , you may be able to buy